spdx/license-list/README.txt

 Since the internal formats are subjct to change, it is strongly recommended to use the license list data available at http://spdx.org/licenses or in the license-list-data git repo (https://github.com/spdx/license-list-data) rather than using the internal formats of the license list.
 The license list data is available in HTML, JSON and RDFa formats (see https://github.com/spdx/license-list-data and https://spdx.org/publications/tool-documentation/accessing-spdx-licenses for more details).

 NOTE: The legal team is planning to replace this repository by a set of XML representations of the licenses.
+The XML representation, which is not stable or athoritative, is being developed at https://github.com/spdx/license-list-XML.

 There are two types of files maintained for each release of the license list: